richardnaik/album-sorter/README.md

 `podman run -v $HOME/code/album-sorter:/app -v $HOME/code/unsorted-media:/unsorted -v $HOME/code/sorted-media:/sorted --name album-sorter -i -t album-sorter`

-Start a bash session in the container, and run:

-`pip install -r /app/requirements.txt --break-system-packages`

-Now you should be able to run `python /app/sort.py`, the sorted files will be placed wherever your sorted media directory is.
+Now you should be able to run `python /app/sort.py` from inside the container the sorted files will be placed wherever your sorted media directory is.